Cabanal, Arkansas

 Cabanal is a community in Carroll County in northwest Arkansas, United States.
 The community is located on Arkansas Highway 21, south of Berryville and north of Metalton.
 The site is along a north flowing tributary to Osage Creek below and west of Gage Mountain at an elevation of 1306 ft.

 The community post office was established in 1898 and closed in 1955.

+Transportation

+While there is no fixed-route transit service in Cabanal, intercity bus service is provided by Jefferson Lines in nearby Berryville.